-This Guidance has been created for health and medical researchers from Oxford, in general, with a National Institute for Health Research (NIHR) perspective.
+This Guidance has been created for health and medical researchers from Oxford, in general, with a National Institute for Health and Care Research (NIHR) perspective.
 However, it is available to all researchers and the information is relevant for all funding bodies.

 There are five sections.
 We recommend you read Section 2 which will give you an overview and then dip into the parts that are relevant.
 Each section contains links to further relevant information and advice.